Best Resume Format for Any Job: Examples & Templates

 Combination Resume Format

-The combination resume format combines elements of both the chronological and functional resume formats, marrying a robust skills section with a detailed work experience section.
+The combination resume format combines elements of chronological and functional resume formats, marrying a robust skills section with a detailed work experience section.

 If you have a few years of experience in a particular field and are applying for a higher-level job, this is the best resume format to feature career progression and key skills.